 Usually, a couple decides to move in when they feel their relationship has deepened and want to share the same address without any legal bonds.
 When you decide you want to cohabitant together, you either move into a new place together or one partner’s previous residence.
 The real problems begin when you want to move your items but there isn’t enough space; For instance, you are not fond of the previous furniture and want to do a quick change but your partner isn’t ready.
 Other problems that may arise are when your work schedule clash and you are not able to spend quality with each other, you are annoyed by other’s food habits and preferences which may sound bizarre to you, does he/she knows how to cook, and will they help in doing the daily chores?
 These problems may seem petty, but they may also be cause for future arguments and misunderstanding.
 Furthermore, the real deal-breaker can be, if you are used to staying alone and not comfortable with sharing your space, you may feel your partner is invading your personal space which may eventually lead to breakups.

 When you decide to move in together, you are high on the idea and may forget to think about the monetary angle in the relationship.
 For instance, will the lease be on both of your names or one person only?
 Will you divide the rent, or will one person pay the entire amount?
 Do you divide your monthly expenditures?
 Who will maintain the books?
 Do you open a joint account for joint expenditure?
-Who is going to pay utility bill?
+Who is going to pay the utility bill?
 And so on.
 Meanwhile, you are blissfully oblivious to such problems until reality crashes in.
-In other words, you realise your mistake when the first-month bills arrive, and you may have to pay more than your share.
-Thus, you may feel taken for granted for monetary purpose by your partner, whom either can lead to your first, big lover’s quarrel or breakup.
+In other words, you realize your mistake when the first-month bills arrive, and you may have to pay more than your share.
+Thus, you may feel taken for granted for monetary purpose by your partner, who either can lead to your first, big lover’s quarrel or breakup.
 Many researchers have found that monetary quarrels are the most important reason for breakups or adultery in a relationship.

-Many a times, you may fight with your significant other for following reasons, you feel they are clingy, they neglect you, they don’t express their love for you, they don’t give you space and so on.
+Many times, you may fight with your significant other for the following reasons, you feel they are clingy, they neglect you, they don’t express their love for you, they don’t give you space, and so on.
 Relationship Expert tells us If you crave some alone time during the day but your partner wants to spend the entire day with you.
 When you suggest you want to spend the day alone, it may hurt their feelings, may lead to stress between you two and you may break up in an extreme case.

-In another instance, both of you love to do everything together, including spending time together, household chores, your interests and hobbies.
+In another instance, both of you love to do everything together, including spending time together, household chores, your interests, and hobbies.
 You don’t have a boundary in your relationship, at the end of the day you will still crave some alone-time.
 In such a situation, you may forget your individuality; you may feel you are very similar and lose interest in your partner.

 Moreover, in a relationship, trust and belief in each other is very important.
 When you are in a live-in relationship, your partner may feel both of you are sharing your life together which gives them the right to snoop through your phone.
-Such situation can arise if your partner is insecure, doubts you, think you are nonfaithful, may be of controlling nature, want to know what you are doing every second of the day and so on.
+Such a situation can arise if your partner is insecure, doubts you, think you are nonfaithful, may be of controlling nature, want to know what you are doing every second of the day, and so on.
 You may try to console them by granting their wish to snoop through your phone, but everyone has a limit.
 If this obsession goes out of hand, you may quit.
 Thus, if such small adjustments or desires or wants in courtship are not met, then it can lead to a toxic relationship.

-According to Relationship Experts, Intimacy plays a key role in your relationship, when you first move in together, you may fall into a sex groove or you may become sexually active.
+According to Relationship Experts Intimacy plays a key role in your relationship when you first move in together, you may fall into a sex groove or you may become sexually active.
 As time passes by, sex life may become rare and a thing you do occasionally or on a special occasion.
 As a result of infrequent sex life, you may start self-doubting yourself or lose interest in your lover.
 Also, you may start to think are you too horny?
 Have a sex kink?
 Or is there something else going on?
-Therefore, such doubts and misunderstanding can lead to bigger problems in your relationship.
+Therefore, such doubts and misunderstandings can lead to bigger problems in your relationship.